-TKS / DP Physics SL / HL
+IB DP Physics SL / HL

 - Grade: (11- 12)

-- Course credit: 1.0 credit
+- Course credit: up to 2.0 credits for 2-year course

-- Prerequisite for for automatic acceptance into HL
+- Prerequisite for for automatic acceptance into HL:

-- MYP Mathematics Extended Grade 10 Ext ≥ 5 + ≥ 5 for Criteria A
+- o MYP Mathematics Extended Grade 10 Ext ≥ 5 + ≥ 5 for Criteria A

 - MYP Mathematics Standard Grade 10 ≥ 6

 - MYP Science Grade 10 ≥ 6

 - MAP Science ≥ 231

-- Subject Category: Science

 The study of Physics builds a capacity in students to approach problems they do not know how to solve, and through an alchemical synthesis of imagination, experience, confidence and a can-do attitude, solve them regardless.
 It is also a gateway to a better appreciation of the building blocks of our limited comprehension of the physical universe we find ourselves in.
 Through this, a deeper and richer understanding of our place in the cosmos may be approached.
 Topics are structured according to the IB syllabus.
 The physics curriculum is grouped into five broad organising themes, each of which are subdivided into several topics.
 The topics are: